Teams feeling the excitement since the end of bowl season

 Texas A&M Aggies

 How can you not be excited about the commitment A&M leadership made to new coach Jimbo Fisher, who agreed to a 10-year, $75 million contract in December?
-Fisher, in turn, made a number of intriguing hires -- headlined by defensive coordinator Mike Elko, formerly of Notre Dame, ex-Memphis offensive coordinator Darrell Dickey and linebackers coach Bradley Dale Peveto from SEC West rival Ole Miss.
+Fisher, in turn, made a number of intriguing hires, headlined by defensive coordinator Mike Elko, formerly of Notre Dame, ex-Memphis offensive coordinator Darrell Dickey and linebackers coach Bradley Dale Peveto from SEC West rival Ole Miss.

 Fans of the Aggies were just getting to know them all when Fisher and his staff finished recruiting season with a furious push.
 They collected pledges from five ESPN 300 prospects in the long days and nights of early February, headlined by QB James Foster, who spurned Fisher's former school, Florida State.